MuhammadVT/mini_projects/remove_seasonal_noise/README.md

 ### Data

 The data analyzed here is a small set of data that contains 360 number of points.
-The data is in .mat file.
+The data is in a .mat file.
-It has two columns, first column is the original data which is obtained from an observation, and the second colums is a simulation data labeled as "true".
+It has two columns, first column is the `original` data which is obtained from an observation, and the second colums is a simulation data labeled as `true`.
 The simulation data is there to tell us what the actual data might look like.

 **Features**
-1.  `original`: floating piont data from observation
+1.  `original`: floating piont data from an observation
 2. `true`: data from a simulation